hardhats/vista-install-docs/New/InitializeVistA.rst

 TIMED-READ (SECONDS): change it to ``3600`` to allow an hour before being automatically signed off, or whatever you choose.

-I recommend making these other changes:

-* DEFAULT MULTIPLE SIGN-ON = YES
+I *strongly* recommend setting ``DEFAULT MULTIPLE SIGN-ON`` to YES.

 .. figure::
    images/InitializeVistA/pic27.gif
    :align: center
    :alt: Kernel Parameters

+Now you can exit this screen.
+Press <PF1>/<F1>-S and <PF1>/<F1>-E; and then press enter 4 times.
+You will be dumped back to your operating system.
+(Exit from the front door ``^ZU`` dumps you all the way out from VistA.
+Type ``mumps -dir`` on GT.M or ``csession <INSTANCE> -U <NAMESPACE>`` to get back into direct mode for the next step.

 Mail a Message
 --------------
 Now send a message using Postmaster to your DUZ number.
 From Direct Mode, type ``S DUZ=.5 D ^XUP``.
 You will get the response SETTING UP PROGRAMMER ENVIRONMENT then TERMINAL TYPE SET TO: (your default) and Select OPTION NAME:.
 You will need to respond: ``XMUSER``.
 At Select Mailman Menu Option: type ``S`` (for send).
 At Subject: enter your subject, such as Test, and then hit enter.
 You will then be prompted You may enter the text of the message and you will be offered the line number 1> where you can type your message, such as the infamous Hello world.
 Next will be line 2> and if you are done, just hit enter and at EDIT Option: you can do the same.
-At Send mail
-to: POSTMASTER// enter the initials you used for your DUZ which were probably DBA for System Manager.
+At Send mail to: POSTMASTER// enter the initials you used for your DUZ which were probably DBA for System Manager.
 You will then be told when Mailman was last used, which is probably NEVER.
-Hit enter at And Send to: and you should receive the message Select Message option: Transmit now// at which you hit enter and will hopefully receive the message Sending [1] Sent.
+Hit enter at And Send to: and you should receive the message Select Message option:
+Transmit now// at which you hit enter and will hopefully receive the message Sending [1] Sent.
 Type ``^`` to exit.

 Now see if you received it.
 Log on using ``D ^ZU``.
 At the Systems Manager prompt, type ``MAILMAN MENU``.
+If you don't see the NEW messages option, it means that you need to navigate to the submenu, and type "MAILMAN" again.
 Then at the Select Mailman Menu Option: type ``NEW`` Messages and Responses.
-Read the mail.
+Read the mail (figure out the steps on your own).

 .. figure::
    images/InitializeVistA/pic32.gif